Mystery

 Joseph R.

-great sadness and a very heavy heart that I must report the passing of Joe Beyrle.
+is with great sadness and a very heavy heart that I must report the passing of

-lake Michigan.
-He was a child of the depression years and during this period
+eastern shores of lake Michigan.
+He was a child of the depression years and during

-his parents, William and Elizabeth, were evicted from their home following financial
+this period his parents, William and Elizabeth, were evicted from their home following

-difficulties.
-Despite these setbacks Joe's parents were determined that at least
+financial difficulties.
+Despite these setbacks Joe's parents were determined that

-one of their children should graduate from High School and the burden of responsibility
+at least one of their children should graduate from High School and the burden

-fell upon him.
-Joe was not a great academic, however he excelled in sport and
+of responsibility fell upon him.
+Joe was not a great academic, however he excelled

-in September 1942 was offered a scholarship at the university of Notre Dame.
+in sport and in September 1942 was offered a scholarship at the university of

-By this date the United States had been at war for almost one year and Joe saw
+Notre Dame.
+By this date the United States had been at war for almost one year

-army life as a way of escaping from ignominy and an opening for new opportunities.
+and Joe saw army life as a way of escaping from ignominy and an opening for new

-Attracted by its higher rates of pay Joe volunteered to become a paratrooper
+opportunities.
+Attracted by its higher rates of pay Joe volunteered to become

 Initial training took place at Camp Toccoa, Georgia before the regiment moved to Fort Benning where Joe made his first parachute decent from an aircraft.
 By August 1943 the 506th was ready for action and following a hazardous crossing of the north Atlantic the regiment arrived, on 17th September, at the small Wiltshire village of Ramsbury, England.
 Here the regiment underwent an intensive nine month period of training in preparation for D-Day.
 During this time Joe volunteered to take gold to resistance units in occupied France and was dropped twice by parachute behind enemy lines.
 Following each mission Joe was picked up in an RAF Westland Lysander aircraft and returned to England.